-- Bring information to the Chair for discussion or action - Act as a liaison between Departmental committees iv.
-Undergraduate Studies Committee

-- Consult on departmental matters related to curricular and operational policy for the Department of Art. - Consult on the assignment of teaching and service for faculty. - Evaluate all special assignments (SA) and Faculty Professional Leave (FPL) proposals and make recommendations. - Evaluate and recommend support for student travel.
+- Bring information to the Chair for discussion or action. - Act as a liaison between Departmental committees. - Advise on departmental matters related to curricular and operational policies and practices for the Department of Art. - Advise on the assignment of teaching and service for faculty. - Evaluate and advise on all special assignments (SA) and Faculty Professional Leave (FPL) proposals. - Evaluate and recommend support for student travel. - Advise on other matters as identified by the Chair.

-Convening: Monthly or more frequently at the direction of the Chair and/ or request of the committee.
+Convening: Monthly or more frequently at the direction of the Chair and/or request of the committee.